danny-vo/pex-web-backend-technical-challenge/README.md

 	})
 }
 ```
 This wrapper function works around the limitations of `Go`'s `recover` function, which can only be executed with any real meaningful impact within defered functions.
-The `recover` function allows a panciked `Goroutine` to essentially regain control, and resume intended execution.
-The panic cause is propegated upwards however for logging.
+The `recover` function allows a panicked `Goroutine` to essentially regain control, and resume intended execution.
+The panic cause is propagated upwards however for logging.
 This middleware essentially acts an effective "catchall"

 I decided not to capture `/health` with the middleware since if some issue happened with such basic functionality something is *probably* very wrong and a panic is more than acceptable.
-Additionally the `/health` endpoint is used as a litmus test for app healthiness with my `Docker` configurations.
+Additionally the `/health` endpoint is used as a litmus test for app healthiness with our `Docker` configurations.

 #### "Infrastructure" Solution
 Admittedly, it is difficult to ensure high tolerance and reliability with only containers and not a fully blown infrastructure / cloud service but there are still some tools and methodology that I found to be useful.

-A bit of a more obvious solution, but using `redis` to store the current value in the Fibonacci sequence my application is currently on. helps to manage and recover state.
+A bit of a more obvious solution, but using `redis` to store the current value in the Fibonacci sequence the application is currently on. helps to manage and recover state.
 Whenever state is modified, namely through the execution of the `/next` endpoint, the app fires off a `Goroutine` to set the value in `redis`.

 During application startup, the app attempts to retrieve the "current" value from `redis` while initializing its Fibonacci state.
-If an error is occurred, `redis` is not up, or the value is not yet set, the app starts from a fresh state.
+If an error occurred, `redis` is not up, or the value is not yet set, the app starts from a fresh state.
 Elsewise the app retrieves the value stored in `redis` and constructs the `previous` and `next` values and uses that as its starting state.

 Note that a limitation exists in the case **BOTH** `app` and `redis` goes boom, there is no other option but to start from a fresh state.
 There is also the rare case where `redis` restarts and the app fails to write a value to the database before crashing, will result in restarting in a fresh state.
 A potential solution to this would to have the `redis` service `curl` the `/current` endpoint on start and attempt to set the value itself.

 Another challenge to handle was what if the "machine" i.e. container the app goes on is unhealthy, and not in the sense that the container is unhealthy.
 Some such scenarios could be the app gets stuck in a 3rd party library in an internal loop, or it simply got overloaded with requests to the point of non-responsiveness and failure.

-Normally if I had this service deployed to AWS on ECS, I could just note a failing health check and have ECS restart the service, feeding the new port to the ALB.
+Normally if we had this service deployed to AWS on ECS, we could just note a failing health check and have ECS restart the service, feeding the new port to the ALB.
 However... we are just dealing with local containers.
 Fortunately, there is a [restart](https://docs.docker.com/compose/compose-file/compose-file-v2/#restart) parameter that `docker-compose` provides.
 Alongside that there is also a very neat customizable [healthcheck](https://docs.docker.com/compose/compose-file/compose-file-v2/#healthcheck) parameter.

 Rather unfortunately however, `restart` will only be triggered when the container itself is unhealthy (e.g. PID 1 is terminated) and there is no way of triggering it based off a simply failing healthcheck without using overly complicated scriptings and/or events.

 Luckily for us, the `healthcheck` parameter allows for custom command execution for healthchecking.
-To take advantage of this I assign the `test` subparameter with
+To take advantage of this we can assign the `test` subparameter with
 ```bash
 curl -fail --retry 3 --max-time 5 --retry-delay 5 --retry-max-time 30 "http://0.0.0.0:8080/health" || bash -c 'kill -s 15 -1 && (sleep 10; kill -s 9 -1)'
 ```
 To explain what this essentially does, it pings our `/health` endpoint with certain timeout and retry restrictions.
 If it ends up receiving a failing status code or times out without any response, it then pipes over to a `kill` command.
 The `kill` command attempts to first tell all processes to gracefully die then after a while terminates them forcibly.
 Since it is prefixed with `bash` rather than just `sh`, the `-1` PID means to target **ALL** running processes.

 As mentioned before, containers will then be viewed as *unhealthy* by `docker-compose`, triggering our `restart: always` policy.
 There is a small caveat to this though - PID 1 is protected by default in `Docker`.
-To circumvent this safeguard from terminating our main process, we can use the [init](https://docs.docker.com/compose/compose-file/compose-file-v2/#init): `true` paramater.
+To circumvent this safeguard from terminating our main process, we can use the [init](https://docs.docker.com/compose/compose-file/compose-file-v2/#init): `true` parameter.
 This ends up wrapping all of our processes using [tini](https://github.com/krallin/tini), circumventing the need to manually define a kill signal handler for our processes.